Ulisse Aldrovandi: Life

 Aldrovandi was born in Bologna to Teseo Aldrovandi and his wife, a noble but poor family.
-His father was a lawyer, and Secretary to the Senate of Bologna, but died when Ulisse was seven years old.
+His father was a lawyer, and secretary to the Senate of Bologna, but died when Ulisse was seven years old.
 His widowed mother wanted him to become a jurist.
-Initially he was sent to apprentice with merchants as a scribe for a short time when he was 14 years old, but after studying mathematics, Latin, law, and philosophy, initially at the University of Bologna, and then at the University of Padua in 1545, he became a notary.
+Initially, he was sent to apprentice with merchants as a scribe for a short time when he was 14 years old, but after studying mathematics, Latin, law, and philosophy, initially at the University of Bologna, and then at the University of Padua in 1545, he became a notary.
 His interests successively extended to philosophy and logic, which he combined with the study of medicine.

-In June 1549, Aldrovandi was accused and arrested for heresy on account of his espousing of the anti-trinitarian beliefs of the Anabaptist Camillo Renato.
-By September, he publicly abjured, but was nevertheless transferred to Rome, and remained in custody or house arrest until absolved in April, 1550.
+In June 1549, Aldrovandi was accused and arrested for heresy on account of his espousing of the antitrinitarian beliefs of the Anabaptist Camillo Renato.
+By September, he publicly abjured, but was nevertheless transferred to Rome, and remained in custody or house arrest until absolved in April 1550.
 During this time, he befriended many local scholars.
 While in light captivity there, he became more and more interested in botany, zoology, and geology (he is credited for the invention/first written record of this word).
 From 1551 onward, he organized a variety of expeditions to the Italian mountains, countryside, islands, and coasts to collect and catalogue plants.

 He obtained a degree in medicine and philosophy in 1553 and started teaching logic and philosophy in 1554 at the University of Bologna.
-In 1559, he became professor of philosophy and in 1561 he became the first professor of natural sciences at Bologna (lectura philosophiae naturalis ordinaria de fossilibus, plantis et animalibus).
+In 1559, he became professor of philosophy, and in 1561, he became the first professor of natural sciences at Bologna (lectura philosophiae naturalis ordinaria de fossilibus, plantis et animalibus).
 Aldrovandi was a friend of Francesco de' Medici, Grand Duke of Tuscany (1574 – 1587), visiting his garden at Pratolino and travelling with him, compiling a list of the most valuable plants at Pratolino.
 (Note: Observationes variae (Tomasi & Hirschauer 2002, footnote 52)) He also formed fruitful associations with botanical artists such as Jacopo Ligozzi, to further develop illustrated texts.
 He died in Bologna on 4 May 1605, at the age of 82.

 Aldrovandi's wife Francesca Fontana was invaluable to his research.
-He utilized her dowry to build their massive country estate that ultimately included his natural history collection.
-She was a research partner who located texts for him to cite and use in his books, edited his books, and wrote sections of them as well.
+He used her dowry to build their massive country estate that ultimately included his natural history collection.
+She was a research partner who located texts for him to cite and use in his books, edited his books, and wrote sections of them, as well.
 She wrote the preface for his posthumous book On the Remains of Bloodless Animals, which Suzanne Le-May Sheffield described as "their shared work".